106FaceEater106/VoliBot/README.md

 ## License

-VoliBut is released under the [MIT](https://github.com/Maufeat/VoliBot/blob/master/LICENSE) license.
+VoliBot is released under the [MIT](https://github.com/Maufeat/VoliBot/blob/master/LICENSE) license.
 Feel free to browse through the code as you like, and if you end up making any improvements or changes, please do not hesitate to make a pull request.